 Guest Host: Ezra Klein

-And thank you to you at home for sticking around for the next hour.
+And thank to you at home for staying with us for the next hour.

 (BEGIN VIDEO CLIP)